rbsathish/Face_Mask_Detection/README.md

-# Mask Detection using Yolov3
+# Face Mask Detection using Yolov3

 Using yolov3 to trained a muliple mask detection model.